qualitydixon/giffer/README.md

 - Can parts of the app be built so they could be easily reused in future projects?
   * **Yes.
 I recycled components from previous projects and the same could be done here.**
 - Would another developer be able to easily jump into your code to make updates?
-  * **I think so but I guess the code is always readable to the person who wrote it.
+  * **I think so but I suppose code is always readable to the person who wrote it.
 I'd be interested to hear someone else's opinion.**
 - Are there parts of the code that should be documented or does the code speak for itself?
   * **I make an effort to make my code 'self-documenting'.
 Using React helps with this a lot.**